knmcguire/px4_sim_research_report/README.md

 This will open a browser with live preview that updates as you edit the markdown files.

+  This works only if you resave the index.qmd file.

 ### Render to HTML

 ```bash